-Our experiences help form who we become.
+Though it is true that our experiences help form who we become, we do not have to be defined by what happens to us.
 During my adolescent years, I experienced the traumatic and adverse experience of sexual abuse.
-This experience interrupted my emotional development and I found myself in repeated harmful relationships for many years following, including a 10 year volatile marriage.
-I know from first hand experience how to spot some of the tell-tell signs of people balancing dysfunctional relationships with the outside world.
-Once I was able to create and maintain boundaries that kept me safe and self respected, the process of recovery from trauma became easier.
-This path eventually lead me to completing a degree in clinical mental health counseling.
-Now my path is to help you and/or your family.
+This experience interrupted my emotional development and I found myself in repeated harmful relationships for many years following, including an 11-year volatile marriage.
+I know from first-hand experience how to spot some of the tell-tell signs of people balancing dysfunctional relationships with the outside world.
+Once I was able to create and maintain healthy personal boundaries that kept me safe and self-respected, the process of recovery from trauma became easier.
+This path eventually led me to complete a degree in clinical mental health counseling.
+Now my path and purpose is to help you and/or your family.

-Before starting my own counseling practice in the fall of 2019, I provided counseling services at The Next Door, Inc., a treatment program for women recovering from addiction and crisis.
+After I received my Master's degree in Clinical Mental Health Counseling in 2018 and before starting my own counseling practice in the fall of 2019, I provided counseling services at The Next Door, Inc., a treatment program in Nashville Tennessee for women recovering from addiction, crisis, and the effects of trauma.

 I currently live in Winchester Tennessee.
 I am the sole proprietor of Castle Counseling Center and serve on the Board of Directors and volunteer with Animal Harbor.